rkhambekar/Traffic-Signal-Simulation/README.md

 # Traffic-Signal-Simulation
-Graphical Representation of Traffic Signal
+Graphical Representation of Traffic Signal Using C++ and OpenGL